What should I do after I receive a medical bill

 Check your credit report to make sure your bill was not sent to collections.
 It should NOT be listed on your credit report.
 Here is how to check.

-If you need emergency care, any hospital must accept you as a patient and treat you for that emergency — even if you have a bill that you haven’t paid.
+If you need emergency care, almost any hospital must accept you as a patient and treat you for that emergency — even if you have a bill that you haven’t paid.